4 Common Communication Styles In Love Relationships (And The Workplace)

 Accepting that one communication style isn’t necessarily better than another is the first step in learning how to communicate better with each other, which will make your relationship better in general.

-Both partners must be willing to bend and adjust a bit to differing ways of communicating, as long as you are both respectful.
+Both partners must be willing to bend and adjust a bit to different communication styles, as long as you are both respectful.

 This doesn’t mean you should bend to accept yelling, criticism, or manipulation in everyday discourse or even conflict.
 For now, we’re discussing how you prefer to share and receive information through language — your conversational style.

-Here are 4 common communication styles you should know:
+Here are 4 communication styles you should know:

 A common communication difference is the style of the “amplifier” and that of the “condenser.”